abuob/abuob.github.io/content/blog/2024-12-17-complexities-of-progress-stepper.md

 ## Are they really complex?

 Well... yes and no. It really depends on your exact requirements.
-If, for example, the exact steps are already known in advance, are completely static, don't ever change and do not have to be dynamic in any way, then yes, they're rather simple to implement.
+If, for example, the exact steps are already known in advance, are either completely static or require only very little dynamic support, then yes, they're rather simple to implement.

 However, there are plenty of scenarios and requirements that can make them fairly complex rather quickly: